Hearing Loss FAQ

 It’s all about value!
 Hearing clearly is part of staying healthy, happy and active.
 How much is that worth to you?
 The hearing specialists at will recommend the hearing aid options that best match your hearing needs, your lifestyle and your budget.

 Can I save money by getting just one hearing aid?

 If you have hearing loss in both ears, you need two hearing aids to hear sound clearly, locate the source of sounds and maintain your balance.

 Do I have to learn to live with the ringing in my ears?

 Ringing in the ears, known as tinnitus, isn’t something you have to live with.
 Our audiologists can help you find a solution to this annoying problem.
 It could be something as simple as excessive earwax!
-Call us today to get your hearing checked.
+Call or text us today to get your hearing checked.

 Why wait?
 You don't have to live with hearing loss.